top of page

-To celebrate, nurture and incubate Toi Māori and indigenous practitioners
+To celebrate and showcase Toi Māori and provide spaces

-The Incubator Creative Hub welcomes you to the very first professionally curated Toi Māori & indigenous artist studios and artist exchange programme and contemporary Whare Taonga Gallery space in Tauranga Moana.
+The Incubator Creative Hub welcomes you to the professionally curated Toi Māori Whare Taonga Gallery & artist studios space in Tauranga Moana.

 Our Vision:

-To deliver an authentic Whare taonga for the display and sale of high quality artisan product.
+To deliver an authentic Whare taonga gallery experience for the display and sale of high quality artisan products.

 Kia Ora Koutou